donmccaughey/donm_cc/site-src/resume/Resume_of_Don_McCaughey.md

 I was the first engineering manager at this early stage fintech startup.

-- Established a fast and lightweight weekly planning and delivery cycle that increased engineering velocity.
+- Established a fast and lightweight weekly planning and delivery cycle that increased engineering velocity and predictability.
 - Doubled the team to 15 engineers, hiring across all experience levels.
-- Guided the delivery of key features, including public API and SDKs, customer SSO, improved internal tools for 80+ person back office team and integrations with major payroll providers.
+- Guided delivery of key features, including public SDKs, SSO, tools for 80+ person back office team and payroll provider integrations.

 ### Copper CRM

 San Francisco, CA
 2016 to 2019
 Principal Software Engineer
 Engineering Manager
 Senior Engineering Manager

 I joined Copper as the sole developer for their native iOS app.
-I became manager of the mobile team and later the infrastructure team.
+I became manager of the mobile team and infrastructure team.

-- Revived a moribund iOS codebase, established a regular release cadence, improved quality and shipped a steady stream of new features.
+- Established a regular release cadence and shipped many new features.
 - Grew the mobile team from two to six engineers and fostered a collaborative, cross-functional team culture.
-- Advised and coached the QA team on test automation which cut QA time in half.
 - Doubled the rate of web app releases through a release improvement process.